 L4 and L5 are each bowl-shaped gravitational valleys in which a body displaced in any direction returns to the centre and are therefore known as points of stable equilibrium.
 These are also known as Trojan points

-Lagrange's theories were confirmed a century later with the discovery of the Trojan asteroids in the orbit of Jupiter in 1906, exactly where L4 and L5 would've been had Jupiter been the Moon and Sol been the Earth.
+The Lagrange points are named for the first Terragen to describe them, the Old Earth Industrial Age Italian-French mathematician Joseph-Louis Lagrange who lived from 233-156 BT (1736-1813 c.e.).
+Lagrange's theories were confirmed a century later with the discovery of the Trojan asteroids in the orbit of Jupiter in 63 BT (1906 c.e.), exactly where L4 and L5 would have been had Jupiter been the Moon and Sol been the Earth.
 The discovery was so profound at the time that, to this day, the L4 and L5 points in any orbit are referred to by astronomers as the leading or trailing Trojan points.